 The high-resolution TFT display has 800 horizontal and 480 vertical lines of resolution.

-The side imaging technology is designed to deliver high-definition images up to 125 feet away from your boat on both sides.
+The side imaging technology is designed to deliver high-definition images up to 125 feet (ca. 38 m) away from your boat on both sides.

 A low-power, dual spectrum CHIRP transducer offers a pair of imaging modes.
 The wide setting searches a wide area for fish and structure, while the narrow mode offers enhanced imaging for maximum quality of detail.

-The transducer, power cable, mounting bracket, and mounting hardware are all included in the basic package.
+The dual beam transducer, power cable, mounting bracket, and mounting hardware are all included in the basic package.

-The unit has a power input range of 10.8 to 20 volts DC, which offers great power protection with often fickle marine batteries that are known to have wide power ranges.
+The fish finder has a power input range of 10.8 to 20 volts DC, which offers great power protection with often fickle marine batteries that are known to have wide power ranges.

-Humminbird includes their proprietary software that has detail contour images of over 10,000 US lakes and coastal areas of the Atlantic and Pacific with the unit.
+Humminbird includes their proprietary software that has detailed contour images of over 10,000 US lakes and coastal areas of the Atlantic and Pacific with this fish finder.
 You can create and store your own maps with Humminbird’s AutoChart Live software that takes the images you retrieve from the water you’re on and stores it in the Helix 7 for future retrieval.

 2. Garmin STRIKER Plus 9sv